 Most of the time, we want high water pressure.
 Showers are terrible and excessively lengthy when the water pressure is low, and it’s also difficult to rinse dishes or even fill up a bucket of water.
 So why is your home outfitted with a water pressure regulator when, for the most part, we would prefer the option of high water pressure when we need it?

+Water pressure regulators are necessary because they can protect your home’s plumbing components from damage.
 The city’s water main may be at a much, much higher pressure than you would expect.
-Without any regulation on your own water lines, water could come out of the faucets at such a high speed that it’s dangerous.
-Furthermore, it could damage a dishwasher, a sink faucet, or any other plumbing fixture or appliance.
+Without any regulation on your water lines, the unregulated water pressure would damage your dishwasher, faucet, and other expensive plumbing fixtures.

-A water pressure regulator is installed on your property in order to protect your plumbing components.
-In addition, it helps you to save some money and conserve water.
+Additionally, water pressure regulators help you to save some money and conserve water.
 A spring-loaded diaphragm restricts water as it enters your home’s plumbing and moves water back out